ajrgodfrey/ActionBook/BrailleRInAction/10-IntroWriteR.md

 If the processing of the file "MyFirst.Rmd" was successful, then you will now have a file called "MyFirst.html" in your current working directory.
 You have several choices for finding the HTML file you have created:

 -  Navigate to the current working directory using your file browser.
-To find out where that is, type `getwd()` in the R window to see where the files really are located.
+To find out where that is, type `getwd()` in the R window to see where the files really are located, or if you are a Windows user, issue the `BrailleR` function `Explorer()` to opent he folder automatically.
 You should see the file `MyFirst.Rmd` and once you have built it, the associated HTML file.
 Open that file in your browser.
 - Use the `browseURL()` command in the R session.
 You will need to provide the filename, in quotes, for example `browseURL("MyFirst.html")`